HoracioSoldman/batch-processing-on-aws/README.md

 ## The dataset
 We are going to process 3 datasets along this project.

 1. __Cycling journey__ dataset from January 2021 to January 2022.
 It is spread into multiple files in the [Transport for London (TFL)](https://cycling.data.tfl.gov.uk/) website.
-We will scrap the webpage to extract all the relevant links.
-Then download each files afterwards.
+We will scrap the web page to extract all the relevant links.
+Then download each file afterwards.
 This dataset contains the main features for every cycling journey, including: the locations of start/end point of each journey, the timestamps for both departure and arrival, etc.

 2. __Stations__ dataset encompasses the details of every station involved in a journey.
 This dataset is quite outdated as it does not include stations which were added after 2016.
 To solve this issue, We will add in this old dataset, all the new stations we encounter in each journey.
 The stations were found in a forum [What do they know](www.whatdotheyknow.com) and can be downloaded directly from [here](https://www.whatdotheyknow.com/request/664717/response/1572474/attach/3/Cycle%20hire%20docking%20stations.csv.txt).